MeechaelA/InternationalStandardAtmosphere/README.md

 ```

 ## Verification
-Verification of the model was completed by manually extracting the data from the manual, for temperature and density.
-These two values were used to calculate pressures, following the approach in the manual.
-This was done as manually tabulating the altitude, temperature, and density columns took quite a long time.
-Below, you will find this models calculation comparison to the ISA geometric altitude tabulated temperature, density, and pressure (recalculated from temperature and density).
+Verification of the model was completed by extracting the data from the manual, for temperature, pressure, and density.
+These columns were compared to this models implementation for calculating temperature, pressure, and density.
+Below, you will find this models calculation comparison to the ISA geometric altitude tabulated temperature, pressure, and density.

 <img src="docs/images/ISA_Analysis.png" alt="ISA Comparison" width="500"/>